Progress your career in health research with this flexible online regression analysis course.

 This course features weekly online tutorials.
 Each tutorial is live and scheduled to last for around one hour.

 Tutorial times will be organised flexibly at the start of the course.
-Your course coordinator will consider everyone’s circumstances and time zones before setting up times that best suit the class.
+Your course coordinator will consider everyone’s circumstances and time zones before setting up tutorial times.

 Study hours